Philippine Taal volcano: Spectacular images capture impending eruption as half a million urged to evacuate

 On Sunday the Taal Volcano in the Philippines began spewing red-hot lava and bellows of volcanic ash into the air, with the chance of a major eruption happening any hour dangerously close.
 As a result, Philippine authorities have urged a “total evacuation” of half a million people near the capital, Manila, which is only 37 miles away, reports CNN.
 Experts believe anyone within 9 miles of the volcano is in immediate danger.

 Local authorities have issued a level four alert for the Taal, meaning an “explosive eruption” could take place at any time.
-But even though the eruption has not happened yet, there has been some spectacular video of the Taal as nature takes its course and, in the process, gives everyone a show.
+Although no eruption has occurred yet, the volcano has already produced some spectacular video as nature takes its course and, in the process, gives everyone a show.

 Keep in mind these #TaalVolcano Alert Levels.
 Be Red Cross ready and spread the word! pic.twitter.com/W0bL7H0LZR